Syllabus for IELTS

 In the first part of this test, an examiner asks you to talk about yourself.
 In the second part you have to speak on a given topic, and in the third part, you have to answer questions on the same topic.

-The IELTS syllabus covers almost all aspects of the use of English in the situations you can expect to encounter in an English speaking country.
+The test covers almost all aspects of the use of English in the situations you can expect to encounter in an English speaking country.
 If you perform well in this test, it means that you will have no problems in communication, when you go to these countries for work or studies.

 Terms and Conditions